ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

 .. code-block::

-    ``ARTIST`` Scenario containing:
+    ARTIST Scenario containing:
-        Receivers: 1, 	Light Sources: 1,	 Heliostats: 1
+            A Power Plant located at: [0.0, 0.0, 0.0] with 1 Target Area(s), 1 Light Source(s), and 1 Heliostat(s).
     The light source is a Sun()
-    The receiver type is planar
+    The first target area is a receiver.
-    The heliostat position is: tensor([0., 5., 0., 1.])
+    The heliostat position is: tensor([0., 5., 0., 1.], device='cuda:0')
-    The heliostat is aiming at: tensor([  0., -50.,   0.,   1.])
+    The heliostat is aiming at: tensor([  0., -50.,   0.,   1.], device='cuda:0')

 Aligning a Heliostat